-Router Priority:

-The router priority for the selected interface.
+Router Priority: The router priority for the selected interface.
 The priority of an interface is specified as an integer from 0 to 255.
 A value of '0' indicates that the router is not eligible to become the designated router on this network.
 The default is 1.

-Retransmit Interval:

-The retransmit interval for the specified interface.
+Retransmit Interval: The retransmit interval for the specified interface.
 This is the number of seconds between link-state advertisements for adjacencies belonging to this router interface.
 This value is also used when retransmitting database descriptions and link-state request packets.
-The valid value ranges from 1 to 65535 seconds and the default is 5 seconds.
+The valid value ranges from 1 to parameter must be the same for all routers attached to a network.
+The valid value ranges from 1 to 65535 seconds and the default is 10 seconds.